Leaves of Grass, for piano (Book II: Thou orb aloft full-dazzling, extract)

 Matthew Whittall (b.
 21. January 1975 in Cowansville, Québec) began his studies in Montreal as a hornist, earning degrees in performance and composition from the University of Massachusetts and Stony Brook University, before settling in Finland in 2001.
 There he studied at the Sibelius Academy, receiving his Doctor of Music degree with distinction in 2013.
 His principal teachers include Robert Jones, Salvatore Macchia, Perry Goldstein, Eero Hämeenniemi and Veli-Matti Puumala.
 His works have been performed at Helsinki’s Music Centre Hall, Roy Thompson Hall in Toronto, Opera City in Tokyo, and on international festivals such as Nordic Music Days, Helsinki Musica nova, Tampere Vocal Music Festival, Kuhmo Chamber Music Festival and Ottawa Chamberfest.

+Matthew Whittall's choral music has rapidly gained international recognition.
+He is Associate Composer of the Carice Singers, and the Vancouver Chamber Choir has also performed his pieces.
+One of his most recent large-scale works is These Things Remain for baritone, chorus and orchestra commissioned by the Winnipeg Symphony Orchestra.
+The text is drawn from poems by Canadian soldiers deployed in Europe in World War II.
 Whittall has also been deeply involved in Finland's choral scene as both a composer and a performer since his earliest days in the country.
-Currently a member of the Audite Chamber Choir, he has created a large and varied body of choral works for some of Finland’s top amateur and professional vocal ensembles, including the cycle Shiki (Four Seasons), for the HOL choir, and ad puram annihilationem meam, for the Helsinki Chamber Choir.
+He has created a large and varied body of choral works for some of Finland’s top amateur and professional vocal ensembles, including the cycle Shiki (Four Seasons), for the HOL choir, and ad puram annihilationem meam, for the Helsinki Chamber Choir.
+One of his latest published pieces is Christmas Hath a Darkness - Four carols for Advent, a cycle of carols for mixed choir to the poetry of Christina Rossetti.

-Whittall’s music is marked by an attempt to fuse its various disparate influences – Old and New World, Western and non-Western, sacred and secular, classical, folk and popular – into a single, variegated expressive language, and by a use of extramusical imagery ranging from natural phenomena to poetry and landscape art.
+“I always strive to pay attention to the passing moment of beauty and, in appreciating it, allow it to expand beyond the moment, to fill my whole mind with its exquisiteness.
+In being mindful of those rare moments, we touch on the eternal, something larger than ourselves” writes Whittall.
+His music is marked by this attempt and also by the attempt to fuse its various disparate influences – Old and New World, Western and non-Western, sacred and secular, classical, folk and popular – into a single, variegated expressive language by a use of extramusical imagery ranging from natural phenomena to poetry and landscape art.